article banner

 fun CoroutineScope( context: CoroutineContext ): CoroutineScope = ContextScope( if (context[Job] != null) context else context + Job() )

-So when such a scope is used as a parent for coroutines, we can cancel all of them at once by cancelling parents' job.
-That can be done using cancel function from CoroutineScope, that calls cancel on the job.
+So when such a scope is used as a parent for coroutines, we can cancel all of them at once by cancelling the parent’s job.
+This can be done using the cancel function from CoroutineScope, which calls cancel on the job.

 fun CoroutineScope.cancel(cause: CancellationException? = null) { val job = coroutineContext[Job] ?: error("...") job.cancel(cause) }

 This capability is often used to cancel all the tasks started by a class.
-That might be useful, for instance, to complete all processes in unit testing.
+This might be useful, for instance, to complete all processes in unit testing.

 class OfferUploader { private val scope = CoroutineScope(Dispatchers.IO) fun upload(offer: Offer) { scope.launch { // upload } } fun cancel() { scope.cancel() } }

-However, you must remember that once a job is cancelled, it cannot be used as a parent for new coroutines.
-So a scope with cancelled job is not useful anymore.
-That is even dangerous, as trying to start a new coroutine in such a scope will silently do nothing.
+However, you must remember that once a job is cancelled it cannot be used as a parent for new coroutines.
+So, a scope with a cancelled job is not useful anymore.
+This can even be dangerous because trying to start a new coroutine in such a scope will silently do nothing.

 import kotlinx.coroutines.* suspend fun main() { val scope = CoroutineScope(Job()) scope.cancel() val job = scope.launch { // will be ignored println("Will not be printed") } job.join() }

-That is why I recommend to use cancelChildren function from CoroutineContext, that cancels all the children of a job, but leaves the job itself in the active state.
-Keeping the job active costs us nothing, and it gives us some extra safety.
-On Android, cancellation happens automatically when we use viewModelScope or lifecycleScope provided by Android KTX.
-We might also create a scope ourselves, and then we should remember to cancel its children when this scope is no longer needed.
-It is a good practice to use SupervisorJob as a parent for such a scope, what we will explain in the next chapter.
+That is why I recommend using the cancelChildren function from CoroutineContext, which cancels all the children of a job but leaves the job itself in the active state.
+Keeping the job active costs us nothing and gives us some extra safety.
+On Android, cancellation happens automatically when we use Android KTX's viewModelScope or lifecycleScope.
+We might also create a scope ourselves, in which case we should remember to cancel its children when this scope is no longer needed.
+It is good practice to use SupervisorJob as a parent for such a scope, as I will explain in the next chapter.

 class ProfileViewModel : ViewModel() { private val scope = CoroutineScope(Dispatchers.Main + SupervisorJob()) fun onCreate() { scope.launch { loadUserData() } } override fun onCleared() { scope.coroutineContext.cancelChildren() } // ... }